 Maintenance and servicing

-A wastewater treatment system is much less prone to blockages then a septic tank.
+In the septic tanks vs wastewater treatment system debate, a big advantage for wastewater treatment is the systems are much less prone to blockages.
 The pump facilitates the constant movement of organic matter, meaning that services to rectify blockages are rare.
 However, its mechanical components do require servicing and replacing more frequently.
 You should regularly check that your pump and blower are in good working order; an easy task if they are readily accessible at the top of your tank.

 When it comes to emptying your tanks, a septic tank will need to be de-sludged more often than the chambers in a wastewater treatment system.
 A 6000L wastewater treatment system with a filter will need to be pumped out once every ten years, whereas a 4500L septic tank without a filter will need to be pumped out once every three years.